 - Biometric identifiers, such as a fingerprint, facial recognition, or voice pattern

-For healthcare professionals who are sending and receiving HIPAA compliant text messages from their mobile devices, they must use some sort of credential to authenticate that they are who they say they are.
+Healthcare professionals who send and receive HIPAA-compliant text messages from their mobile devices must use some credentials to authenticate that they are who they say they are.

-5. Guard against unauthorized access of PHI during transmission.
+5. Guard against unauthorized access to PHI during transmission.

-Encrypt PHI during transmission.
-And, like the HIPAA recommendations for minimizing unauthorized access to stored PHI, covered entities should ensure PHI is encrypted when it’s being sent over the internet.
-Because secure texting relies on an internet connection to send and receive messages, HIPAA requires entities to use encryption and other reasonable safeguards to ensure data is encoded or unreadable to any unauthorized user.
-It is up to each entity to determine how they use encryption by assessing how and when PHI is transmitted via texting, as well as the level of risk involved.
+Like HIPAA recommendations, covered entities should ensure PHI is encrypted when sent over the internet.
+Because secure texting relies on an internet connection to send and receive messages, HIPAA requires entities to use encryption and other reasonable safeguards to ensure data is encoded or unreadable to unauthorized users.
+It is up to each entity to determine how they use encryption by assessing the level of risk involved.